lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 Version
 -------
-Lubuntu ships with version 0.14.1 of lxqt-panel.
+Lubuntu ships with version 0.14.1 of LXQt-panel.

 How to Launch
 -------------
-lxqt-panel should auto launch by default.
+LXQt-panel should auto launch by default.
 If you need to manually start it, run

 .. code::